cwoodall/cwoodall.github.io/_drafts/blog/2020-11-27-output-of-your-work.md

 A few years ago, while in the middle of a big product release, I turned to a co-worker and asked them:
 __What is the output of your work?__

-This sounds like a silly question, but I found it to be a little enlightening.
+This sounds like a silly question, but I found it to be enlightening to reflect on.
 Here we were, stressed out about making something.
 However, what we were really doing was producing the documentation, the knowledge, and the confidence in the product we were making.
 It is easy to get lost in the idea that what you produce is the gizmo, gadget, or the most tactile result of your actions.
 In some ways it is tempting to think that if you paint you produce a